-IV.
-Radiation therapy, palliative

-- A. In a previously un-irradiated individual with symptomatic local head and neck cancer, complex, 3DCRT or IMRT techniques are indicated for symptom control. - B. Up to 20 fractions are considered medically necessary, in 1 phase. - V. Re-treatment for salvage after prior radiation - A. Reirradiation may be indicated in cases of recurrent or persistent head and neck cancer, or for in-field new primary tumors, in cases in which there are no known distant metastases. - B. Reirradiation carries increased risk.
-Per the National Comprehensive Cancer Network (NCCN®) Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Head and Neck Cancers, "In general, the reirradiated population of head and neck cancer patients as described in the current literature represents a diverse but highly selected group of patients treated in centers where there is a high level of expertise and systems in place for managing acute and long-term toxicities.
+- 1. Is considered medically necessary for cases that have ANY of the following high risk factors: - a. pT3 or pT4 primary tumors - b.
+N2 or N3 nodal disease - c.
+Positive nodes in levels IV or V - d.
+Perineural invasion - e.
+Vascular tumor embolism - f.
+Positive surgical margins or residual gross disease - 2.
+35 fractions are considered medically necessary. - 3.
+3DCRT or IMRT are considered medically necessary, in up to 3 phases. - III.
+Radiation therapy, brachytherapy - A. Low-dose rate (LDR) or high-dose rate (HDR) brachytherapy is considered medically necessary in select cases of epithelial tumors of the head and neck region.
+In appropriate early cases, it is considered medically necessary as monotherapy.
+In more advanced cases, it may be substituted for 1 phase of 3DCRT or IMRT. - IV.
+Radiation therapy, palliative - A. In a previously un-irradiated individual with symptomatic local head and neck cancer, conventional isodose, 3DCRT or IMRT techniques are indicated for symptom control. - B. Up to 20 fractions are considered medically necessary, in 1 phase. - V. Re-treatment for salvage after prior radiation - A. Reirradiation may be indicated in cases of recurrent or persistent head and neck cancer, or for in-field new primary tumors, in cases in which there are no known distant metastases. - B. Reirradiation carries increased risk.
+Per the National Comprehensive Cancer Network (NCCN®) Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Head and Neck Cancers, "In general, the reirradiated population of head and neck cancer patients described in current literature represents a diverse but highly selected group of patients treated in centers where there is a high level of expertise and systems in place for managing acute and long-term toxicities.
 When the goal of treatment is curative and surgery is not an option, reirradiation strategies can be considered for patients who: develop locoregional failures or second primaries at ≥ 6 months after the initial radiotherapy; can receive additional doses of radiotherapy of at least 60 Gy; and can tolerate concurrent chemotherapy.
-Organs at risk for toxicity should be carefully and analyzed through review of dose volume histograms, and consideration for acceptable doses should be made on the basis of time interval since original radiotherapy, anticipated volumes to be included, and patient's life expectancy." - C. Stereotactic body radiation therapy (SBRT) (up to 5 fractions) may be medically necessary for retreatment in an individual who has no evidence of metastatic disease.
-SBRT, as a complete course of therapy, must be completed in five fractions in a single episode of care.
+Organs at risk for toxicity should be carefully analyzed through review of dose volume histograms, and consideration for acceptable doses should be made on the basis of time interval since original radiotherapy, anticipated volumes to be included, and patient's life expectancy."

+C. Stereotactic body radiation therapy (SBRT) (up to 5 fractions) may be medically necessary for retreatment in an individual who has no evidence of metastatic disease.
+SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care.

 Based upon established criteria, assessment of peer-reviewed literature, and consensus present in established guidelines (American College of Radiology [ACR]/American Society for Radiation Oncology [ASTRO], NCCN®), radiation therapy is considered an integral component in the multidisciplinary management of malignancies of the head and neck region.
 Primary anatomic sites included in this category include paranasal sinuses (ethmoid and maxillary), salivary glands, the lip, oral cavity, oropharynx, hypopharynx, glottic larynx, supraglottic larynx, nasopharynx, and occult/unknown head and neck primary sites.
 The preponderance of literature addresses tumors of epithelial origin.
-Nonepithelial malignancies of the head and neck region (e.g. tumors arising in bone, cartilage, soft tissues, and lymphomas) are not covered by this policy.
+Non-epithelial malignancies of the head and neck region (eg, tumors arising in bone, cartilage, soft tissues, and lymphomas) are not covered by this policy.

-Utilization of radiation therapy should be preceded by workup and staging, and planned in conjunction with the appropriate members of a multi-disciplinary team that also includes: diagnostic imaging, pathology, medical oncology; otorhinological, oral, plastic and reconstructive, neuro- and ophthalmologic surgeons; psychiatry; addiction services; audiology and speech therapy; rehabilitation and nutritional medicine; pain management, dentists, prosthodontists, xerostomia management, smoking and alcohol cessation, tracheostomy and wound management, social workers and case management.
+Utilization of radiation therapy should be preceded by workup and staging, and planned in conjunction with the appropriate members of a multi-disciplinary team that also includes: diagnostic imaging, pathology, medical oncology, otorhinological, oral, plastic and reconstructive, neuro- and ophthalmologic surgeons, psychiatry, addiction services, audiology and speech therapy, rehabilitation and nutritional medicine, pain management, dentists, prosthodontists, xerostomia management, smoking and alcohol cessation, tracheostomy and wound management, social workers and case management.